Python From Scratch - The Language That Reads Like English

 return items

-is vs ==. == checks value equality. is checks identity (same object in memory).
-Use == for comparisons; is is for checking None:
+is vs ==. == compares values. is compares identity (same object in memory).
+Use == for comparisons; reserve is for checking against None, True, and False:

 a = [1, 2, 3]